open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 myPlanet is an Android app available on the Play Store.
 Please find and install it there using [this link](https://play.google.com/store/apps/details?id=org.ole.planet.myplanet).

+**Enroll in Beta Testing:**

+Join as a beta tester to help us improve the app!

+- **If on Phone:**
+  Join using Google Play on Android via [this link](https://play.google.com/store/apps/details?id=org.ole.planet.myplanet).

+- **If on laptop or desktop computer:**
+  Join on the web via [this link](https://play.google.com/apps/testing/org.ole.planet.myplanet).

 ## Step 3 - Build myPlanet in Android Studio

 Follow the guide at [myPlanet and Android Studio](mi-myplanet-and-android-studio.md) to clone myPlanet repository from GitHub and build the myPlanet app with Android Studio.